sphinxbio/platechain/README.md

-# plate-chain
+# platechain

-LLMs to parse microplate data
+Using LLMs to parse microplate data